RITlug/teleirc/docs/dev/contributing.md

     This makes git diffs easier to read.
 -->

-This is a guide on how to contribute to the TeleIRC project.
+This guide explains how to contribute to the TeleIRC project.
 It explicitly defines working practices of the development team.
-The goal of this document is to help new contributors get up to speed with working on the project.
+This document helps new contributors get up to speed with working on the project.
-It is a living document and may change.
+It is a living document and will change.
-If you think something could be better, please [open an issue](https://github.com/RITlug/teleirc/issues/new) with your feedback.
+If you think something could be better, please [open an issue](https://github.com/RITlug/teleirc/issues/new/choose) with your feedback.

 ## Table of contents